Achievements

 ‘Lambertia formosa’ Source: Marrianne Collinson Campbell (1827-1903) National Library Australia

-• Natural regeneration of the local indigenous tree and shrub species has been fostered.
-The seeds of local indigenous shrubs and trees have been collected, germinated, and the seedlings planted.
+• Natural regeneration of local indigenous tree and shrub species has been fostered.
+The seeds of local indigenous shrubs and trees have been collected and germinated, and the seedlings have been planted.
+These procedures help to maintain local plant stock quality and quantity, and regional genetic diversity.

 Morning tea Waratah Street east July 2022 Photo: K Hising BMCC